Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Abstract

 \section{Abstract}

 Neutrinos might interact among themselves through forces that have so far remained hidden.
 Throughout the history of the Universe, such \emph{secret} interactions could lead to scatterings between the neutrinos from supernova explosions and the non-relativistic relic neutrinos left over from the Big Bang.
 Such scatterings can boost the cosmic neutrino background (\cnub) to energies of ${\cal O}$(MeV), making it, in principle, observable in experiments searching for the diffuse supernova neutrino background.
-Assuming a model-independent four-Fermi interaction, we determine the upscattered cosmic neutrino flux, and derive constraints on such secret interactions from the latest results from Super-Kamiokande.
-Furthermore, we also study prospects for detection of the boosted flux in future lead-based coherent elastic neutrino-nucleus scattering experiments.
+Assuming a model-independent\COM{, but flavor universal,} four-Fermi interaction, we determine the upscattered cosmic neutrino flux, and derive constraints on such secret interactions from the latest results from Super-Kamiokande.
+Furthermore, we also study prospects for detection of the boosted flux in future lead-based coherent elastic neutrino-nucleus scattering experiments. \COM{Nevertheless, given current constraints on flavor universal self-interactions, we find that the upscattered \cnub~contribution to the total DSNB flux is negligible, making a possible measurement of the boosted C$\nu$B insurmountable.}